Steps to Find Your Device's serial number

-Follow these steps to locate the UUID (Universally Unique Identifier) for your Windows device:
+Follow these steps to locate the serial number for your Windows device:

 - Click on the Start menu.